 - If a team roster or individual entry is received past the deadline, the team or individual cannot compete in that event.
 This applies to both athletes, partners and alternates. - Current Application for Participation forms or Unified Partner form for all athletes must be on file when registration is sent to the state office.
-If forms are not on file, the Area Director will be notified the athlete will be dropped from the upcoming event.
-The payment will be taken from the area account on the "payment due date". - All coaches/chaperones must have a Volunteer A form on file at registration (call in) date and complete the online General Orientation, Protective Behavior and concussion training. - In multi-sport competitions coaches may only coach one sport.
-Exception may be made for Fall Games.
+If forms are not on file, the Area Director will be notified the athlete will be dropped from the upcoming event. - All coaches/chaperones must be registered in the VMS system at registration date and complete the online General Orientation, Protective Behavior and concussion training. - In multi-sport competitions coaches may only coach one sport.
+Exceptions may be made for Fall Games.

-Board Policy on Coach and Volunteer Registration
+SOI on Coach and Volunteer Registration

-Each Class A volunteer/coach to participation in any Special Olympics activity, shall have on file with the designated local coordinator or area director an approved application for participation which includes: Volunteer Class A form and Protective Behaviors.
-A copy of the these forms must be on file with the State office, prior to participation.
-Forms will be valid for three years from the date they are signed.
+Each Class A volunteer/coach to participate in any Special Olympics activity, shall have on file in VMS an approved application for participation which includes: Volunteer Class A registration, Protective Behaviors, concussion training, volunteer orientation, and the communicable disease waiver.
+These requirements will be valid for three years from the date they are completed.